 PROBIOTICS FOR DIGESTIVE HEALTH

 Probiotics are live, nonpathogenic bacteria that contribute to the health and balance of the intestinal tract.
 Probiotics keep bad bacteria in check by acidifying the gut, reducing pH by competing with bad bacteria & winning (aka: competitive exclusion).
-Fortunately, most nutritionally complete chicken feeds contain probiotics and prebiotics already- there is no need or benefit to adding more to a flock’s diet.
+Fortunately, most nutritionally complete chicken feeds contain probiotics and prebiotics already- there is no need, nor benefit, to adding more to a flock’s diet.

 NORMAL CHICKEN DROPPINGS